Mileage Reimbursement Calculator

 What is the difference between the business, medical, and charity rates?

-The business rate (72.5 cents) reflects both the fixed and variable costs of running a vehicle, such as depreciation and insurance plus fuel and maintenance.
-The medical/moving rate (20.5 cents) reflects only variable operating costs.
-The charity rate (14 cents) is set by statute and is much lower than the others.
+The business rate (72.5 cents through June 30, 2026, then 76 cents) reflects both the fixed and variable costs of running a vehicle, such as depreciation and insurance plus fuel and maintenance.
+The medical/moving rate (20.5 cents, then 23.5 cents from July 1) reflects only variable operating costs.
+The charity rate (14 cents all year) is set by statute and is much lower than the others.

 Does the mileage rate cover gas, insurance, and maintenance?